RagnarB83/ash-documentation/docs/molcrys.rst

-Alternatively (sometimes easier), the last ORCA inputfile (orca-input.pc) and pointcharge file (orca-input.pc) from either **molcrys** or the optimization can be used to run a single-point property job.
+Alternatively (sometimes easier), the last ORCA inputfile (orca-input.pc) and pointcharge file (orca-input.pc) from either **molcrys** or the optimization can be used to run a single-point property job using ORCA directly.
 If the inputfile came from the optimization job then it contains optimized QM coordinates and the pointcharge-file should contain the self-consistently determined pointcharges for the full cluster.
 Thus a simple modification to the inputfile would only be required to run a property job using all functionality available in ORCA.